Technical SEO

-4xx status codes are used to indicate errors that occur on the client's side when a server processes a request.
+4xx status codes are used to indicate errors that occur on the client's side.
 These status codes help inform the user about the specific type of error that has occurred.

-All the errors, from 400 to 499, have particular meanings that help troubleshoot the problem.
+All the errors - from 400 to 499 - have particular meanings.
+This helps in troubleshooting the problem.
 We will discuss the most common ones only.

 400 Bad Request

-This error can occur when the request is incorrect due to URL syntax mistakes or corrupted files on the website.
-An invalid or expired cookie can also cause the same issue.
-The error may be displayed in various ways, such as:
+This error can occur when the request is incorrect due to URL syntax mistakes.
+Also, this error can result from corrupted cookies, or invalid request headers can cause the same problem.

 401 Unauthorised

-You may encounter this error when the credentials that the client is sending are not valid or authenticated.
-The common reasons can be those of “400 error”.
+You may encounter this error when the credentials are not valid or authenticated.
+The common reasons can be those of a “400 error”.
 Also, it can be a result of an incorrect username or password.

 You can have the following messages: